cacophony-wj/LeS/README.md

 Just tick them in the left pane, move them under "SexLab Quests", and move the ESPs that showed up at the bottom of the right pane somewhere with the rest of the SexLab stuff.
 It shouldn't matter too much where since none of them conflict with anything. _Do not_ enable anything else because it all conflicts even though multiple support threads might assure you it doesn't.
 For example, _Defeat_ does not recognize equipped devices, so you can totally be taken advantage of straight through chastity gear in a full set.

 As far as enabling stuff in _Light But Sexy_... _don't try it._ None of the Devious stuff will work because of the reasons above.
-You might could get creatures to work but it would be very complicated and would probably end up in a T-Pose that requires a full reinstall of Nemesis and FNIS.
-Just trust me on this, if you want kink you already have it in _LBK_.
-Spend some time in _Cursed Loot's_ MCM disabling the parts you hate.
-It can all be figured out just from the menu, but the support thread for the mod on _Lover's Lab_ goes into more detail.
-A few kind folks in there even share their own setups that you can import!

 ## Gameplay Tips - Walkthroughs - Light Spoilers for the Hopelessly Stuck.